Koegel Autism Center

 In June 2007 the Eli and Edythe L. Broad Foundation established, within the Koegel Autism Center, a new center of excellence for Asperger research.
 The purpose and function of the Center is to develop and refine the Koegel’s research-based model for intervention and support for children and Adults with Asperger’s Syndrome.
 The Center is conducting research and intervention with the purpose of developing a model that can be disseminated nationally, and is moving toward the long-term goal of becoming the largest and most comprehensive clearinghouse in the world on intervention for Asperger’s Syndrome.
 For more information, see the Center’s webpage.

 The Tina Hansen McEnroe & Paul V. McEnroe Reading & Language Arts Clinic

-This Clinic serves 1st, 2nd, and 3rd grade school students who are experiencing reading and language difficulties.
+This Clinic serves 1st through 6th grade school students who are experiencing reading and language difficulties.
 It offers a positive tutorial environment that nurtures students to become life-long readers while helping develop their skills to meet increased reading demands in secondary school, while providing university and research-based literacy and reading assessments and interventions.
 The Clinic also brings a special focus to children diagnosed with mild to moderate learning disabilities or at risk for learning disabilities.
 For more information, see the Clinic's webpage.